 Facial Paralysis and Rehabilitation Clinic

 The Facial Paralysis and Rehabilitation Clinic treats a full range of facial nerve paralysis patients using the most advanced medical and surgical techniques.
-Our highly experienced staff includes neuro-otologists (Jeffrey T. Vrabec, M.D., and Robert A. Williamson, M.D.), experts in the Baylor Facial Plastic Surgery Center, and speech therapists who believe that the best care is tailored to each patient's needs by a collaborative multidisciplinary team.
+Our highly experienced staff includes neuro-otologists (Jeffrey T. Vrabec, M.D., Robert A. Williamson, M.D., and Alex D. Sweeney, M.D.), experts in the Baylor Facial Plastic Surgery Center, and speech therapists who believe that the best care is tailored to each patient's needs by a collaborative multidisciplinary team.

 About Facial Nerve Injury